PROCEDURES AND REQUIREMENTS FOR REPORTING A MARRIAGE CONTRACTED OUTSIDE THE PHILIPPINES (Leia em Português)

 A marriage officiated in a place outside of the Philippines, where one or both of the contracting parties is a Filipino citizen, must be reported to the Embassy of the Philippines in order for the said marriage to be properly registered and recorded with the Office of the Civil Registrar General in Manila.

-The Embassy can only undertake the marriage registration process if the marriage took place in countries within its jurisdiction, i.e., Brazil, Colombia, Suriname and Guyana.
-For marriages solemnized outside of its jurisdiction, the Report of Marriage must be filed with the Philippine Embassy or Consulate that exercises jurisdiction over the place of marriage.
+The Embassy can only undertake the marriage registration process if the marriage took place in countries within its jurisdiction, i.e., Brazil, Colombia, Suriname, Guyana and Venezuela.
+For marriages solemnized outside of its jurisdiction, the Report of Marriage must be filed at another Philippine Embassy or Consulate that exercises jurisdiction over the place of marriage.

 PROCEDURES AND REQUIREMENTS